Strong Orbit Equivalence in Cantor dynamics and simple locally finite groups: Introduction

+In order to describe more precisely the groups at stake, let us move on to some notions of dynamics.

-Let us define the context and basic concepts: any action of a group $G$ on a set $X$ induces an equivalence relation, whose equivalence classes are the $G$-orbits.
-Forgetting the action to focus only on this equivalence relation, it turns out that two actions can be very different dynamically speaking, even coming from different groups, yet generate the same equivalence relation up to a bijection.
-This leads us to the notion of orbit equivalence: \begin{defnonnum} Two actions $\alpha\colon G\curvearrowright X$ and $\beta\colon G'\curvearrowright X'$ are \emph{orbit equivalent} if there exists a bijection \fct{h}{X}{X'} that realizes a bijective correspondence between $\alpha$-orbits and $\beta$-orbits, i.e \end{defnonnum} If the sets $X$ and $X'$ are endowed with a structure, it is natural to require $h$ to preserve this structure, i.e. to be an isomorphism from $X$ to $X'$, and this will be a part of our conventions below.
+Any action of a group $G$ on a set $X$ induces an equivalence relation, whose equivalence classes are the $G$-orbits.
+Forgetting the action to focus only on this equivalence relation, two actions can be very different dynamically speaking, even coming from different groups, yet generate the same equivalence relation up to a bijection.
+This leads to the notion of orbit equivalence: \begin{defnonnum} Let $G,G'$ be groups and $X,X'$ be sets.
+Two actions $\alpha\colon G\curvearrowright X$ and $\beta\colon G'\curvearrowright \nolinebreak X'$ are \emph{orbit equivalent} if there exists a bijection \fct{h}{X}{X'} (called \emph{an orbit equivalence between $\alpha$ and $\beta$}) that realizes a bijective correspondence between $\alpha$-orbits and $\beta$-orbits, i.e \end{defnonnum} If the sets $X$ and $X'$ are endowed with a structure, it is natural to require $h$ to preserve this structure, i.e. to be an isomorphism from $X$ to $X'$, and this will be a part of our conventions below.
 It is then tempting to try and classify actions up to orbit equivalence.
-In a measure theoretical context, this is now a well-understood problem; in the context of amenable groups, one has the following results, due to Dye and later Ornstein--Weiss: \begin{thmnonnum}[\cite{Dye}] Any two probability measure preserving, ergodic actions of $\Z$ are orbit equivalent. \end{thmnonnum} \begin{thmnonnum}[\cite{OW}] Any probability measure preserving ergodic action of an amenable group $G$ is orbit equivalent to an action of $\Z$. \end{thmnonnum} However, in a topological context, when $X$ is a Cantor space, the situation is more complicated.
-In \cite{GPS1} and \cite{GPS2}, Giordano, Putnam and Skau managed, using $C^*$-algebra techniques, to obtain results about $\Z$-actions.
-Before quoting the Theorems that are at stake in this article, let us recall some basic objects from topological dynamics: \begin{defnonnum} A homeomorphism $\fie$ on the Cantor space $X$ is said to be \textit{minimal} if every $\fie$-orbit is dense in $X$: $\forall x\in X \ \overline{Orb_\fie(x)}=X$. \end{defnonnum} \begin{defnonnum} The \textit{full group of $\fie$}, denoted by $[\fie]$, consists of all homeomorphisms that preserve $\fie$-orbits:
+In a measure theoretical context, this is now a well-understood problem; A combination of works by Dye ({\cite{Dye}}) and later Ornstein--Weiss ({\cite{OW}}) gives the following famous result: there is only one probability measure preserving, ergodic action of an amenable group on a standard probability space up to orbit equivalence.

+However, in a topological context, when $X$ is a Cantor space, the situation is more complicated.
+In {\cite{GPS1}} and {\cite{GPS2}}, Giordano, Putnam and Skau managed, using $C^*$-algebra techniques, to obtain results about $\Z$-actions.
+Before quoting them, let us recall some basic objects from topological dynamics: \begin{defnonnum} A homeomorphism $\fie$ on the Cantor space $X$ is said to be \textit{minimal} if every $\fie$-orbit is dense in $X$: $\forall x\in X \ \overline{Orb_\fie(x)}=X$. \end{defnonnum} \begin{defnonnum} The \textit{full group of $\fie$}, denoted by $[\fie]$, consists of all homeomorphisms that preserve $\fie$-orbits: